-The Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps, helps low-income individuals and families afford the cost of food at grocery stores and farmers’ markets.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps, helps eligible individuals and families afford the cost of food at supermarkets, grocery stores and farmers’ markets.
 You can apply for these benefits by completing a state application form.
-This form can be mailed, faxed, or dropped off at a local DSS Regional Office.
+This form can be done online, or mailed, faxed, or dropped off at a local DSS Regional Office.
 Once the form is complete, you will be assigned an eligibility worker who will interview you to complete the application process.

 If you prefer, you can fill out the application for SNAP benefits at your local Department of Social Services office.
 You can also authorize someone else to do the application paperwork for you.
 If you are unable to get to a DSS office, and if there is no one who can go for you, ask DSS to do your application interview by mail and phone – or you can apply online.

-The rules for getting SNAP benefits in Connecticut require that a person must be a resident of Connecticut whose income and assets are within set limits.
+The rules for getting SNAP benefits in Connecticut require that a person must be a resident of Connecticut whose income and, in some cases, assets are within set limits.
+Income Limits

 Benefits are provided by Electronic Benefit Transfer (EBT) card—a plastic swipe card that looks and is is used like a credit or debit card, and accepted at most grocery stores.
 If you qualify for SNAP, you can designate another person to do food shopping for you.
 We call that person your authorized representative, and issue a separate EBT card to that person.

-Are you a retailer that would like to accept SNAP benefits?
+Are you a retailer who would like to accept SNAP benefits?

 You can now apply online; it's fast, secure, easy to use,